Sharon and Ozzy Osbourne Look Back On ’35 Crazy And Wonderful Years’ With New Commitment [Opinion]

 Sharon and Ozzy Osbourne renewed their wedding vows this spring and celebrated their thirty-fifth wedding anniversary this Fourth of July according to AOL.
-The Osbournes are facing their golden years with renewed commitment to the relationship.
+The Osbournes are facing their golden years with renewed commitment to their relationship.

 Looking back, it is simply amazing Sharon and Ozzy Osbourne survived all they have gone through.
 The Osbournes have had numerous brushes with death over the years, according to this from the Inquisitr, but they are still going strong.